branBeckett/branBeckett/README.md

 💻 At the moment I'm learning deep learning with PyTorch through [fast.ai](https://www.fast.ai), and building a personal website to better showcase my projects.

-📨 Are you interested in collaborating on a project?
+🤝 Are you interested in collaborating on a project?
 In Berlin and want to grab a ☕️?
-Feel free to reach out to me anytime.
+Feel free to reach out to me anytime 📨

 🌍 Also, if you'd like to join the AI community in Berlin, check out [meetup.AI](https://www.meetup.com/meetupai-Berlin/)!